 Staying in the newest hotels in Boston lets you be among the first to experience the newest trends in amenities and perks - rooftop decks, indoor swimming pools, creatively themed onsite bars and restaurants, and hot locations.

-You may also get great rates and opening discounts, especially if you're among the new hotel's first guests - so look for hotel offers.
+You may also get low rates and opening discounts if you're among the new hotel's first guests - so look for hotel offers.

 80-120 Causeway Street at Bulfinch Triangle in Boston's West End neighborhood